Phylum: Charophyta Family: Desmidiaceae

 Staurastrum avicula J. Ralfs 1848

 First described and illustrated by Ralfs (1848: 140, pl.
 23: 11).
 West & West (1923: 40) note: “Its uniform granulation and the pair of minute spicules at each angle of the broadly ovate semicells distinguish it.”
 Later authors include cells with more pronounced spines.
-These are rather similar to S. subcruciatum but that species is smaller and broader than long; also, the spines project at a slightly lower angle.
+These are rather similar to Staurastrum subcruciatum but that species is smaller and broader than long; also, the spines project at a slightly lower angle.
 Coesel & Meesters (2023: 221) note: “… is a taxonomically complex species that needs a serious revision.”
-Zygospore globose with long straight projections with a broadened base and furcate apices.

 Cell dimensions: L: 22-45 µm; B: 27-48 µm; Is: 8-11 µm.